 Your HR team must create a hiring process that is comfortable for both the company and job applicants.
 Tests of general intelligence and specific knowledge have their place, especially in identifying candidates who do not meet the minimum qualifications.
 Nonetheless, the final decision on a candidate typically depends on the judgment of a hiring manager or senior executive.

-Hiring managers oversee all steps in the selection process, including recruitment, screening, scheduling and holding interviews, testing and, finally, the negotiation of a job offer.
+Hiring managers oversee all steps in the selection process, including recruitment, screening, scheduling and holding interviews, testing, and, finally, the negotiation of job offers.
 But senior executives can also be involved in the hiring process, at least in an advisory capacity.
 After all, they are ultimately responsible for who works at the company and how well employees perform.

 The ideal hiring process needs to be flexible enough to heed the wishes of senior executives.
 Companies with the best people tend to be those in which an HR specialist and a CEO talk to each other.

 The complexity of your hiring process will depend on various factors, including the following: